NeuroTechX/ntx_slack_archive/eegdata.md

  >a.tech hi thnx for the info for Biopac.
 Do u have an idea how much their system cost.
 I also searched about artinis oxymon Fnirs device.
 Yet to get a quote from them

+3/18/2017 1:39 PM

+ **sydneyneurotechx** :

+ >The cheapest consumer NIRS I found was 2 thousand by Hitachi.
+Not sure if you can find cheaper or not